Deer penis: Purported properties

-In Angang, Taiwan, women are reported to consume deer penis during pregnancy as it is said to have a fattening effect and to make the mother and child stronger.
+In Nangang, Taiwan, women are reported to consume deer penis during pregnancy as it is said to have a fattening effect and to make the mother and child stronger.

 The Mayans were also known to extract the penis of the deer and roast it.
 Hippocrates recommended consuming deer penis to resolve sexual difficulties.

 During the 2008 Summer Olympics in China, the country banned deer penis wine, turtle blood and angelica root supplements from athletes' diets.
 This is because according to traditional Chinese medicine, deer penis, especially if ingested while soaked in alcohol (deer penis wine), is an effective remedy for athletic injuries.
 Chinese Olympic officials advised national athletes not to take the traditional remedy because it may contain the banned herb Ephedra.
 It joined steroids and various stimulants on the list of banned substances.
 When consumed, a deer penis or tiger penis is also said to enhance strength, and is thought by some to be an aphrodisiac.